 Losses in May can have a huge impact in late September, especially when they are lost in the fashion the Chicago White Sox did to the Minnesota Twins on Thursday night at Guaranteed Rate Field.

-The White Sox fell to the Twins 7-6 and have now lost five-straight games.
+The White Sox fell to the Twins 7-6 and have now lost five-straight-games.
 In a game where the Sox should have been playing with the lead, they had to battle back after a costly error by first baseman José Abreu put them in a four-run hole in the first inning.
-Had Abreu made the catch it would have resulted in an inning-ending double play and prevented the Twins from getting on the scoreboard.
+Had Abreu made the catch it would have resulted in an inning-ending double play.

 Chicago starter Derek Holland (3-3) allowed seven runs to cross home plate, but just three were earned due to Abreu’s error.
 He struggled to settle in as the Twins sent three pitches over the fence.
 Holland pitched five innings of six-hit baseball.